 Use View -> Debug View -> Global Illumination to preview DDGI probes in a viewport.
 This can be useful to analyze problems with GI in your scene.
 Probes use automatic relocation in the local neighborhood to prevent intersecting with the scene geometry, thus it might be essential to debug this view.

 - Setup proper Global SDF for a scene.

-- If object surface changes color/emissive frequently (eg. animated or toggled at runtime) remove
+- If an object surface changes color/emissive frequently (eg. animated or toggled at runtime) remove

 StaticFlgas.Lightmapfor it to be updated frequently instead of cached.